blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

         .or(() -> externalNameResolver.resolveName(nameLess.getPersonalId()));
 ```

-If person have missing name, then it will call localNameResolver.resolveName().
+If person has missing name, then it will call localNameResolver.resolveName().
 If this method returns empty Optional, then it will call externalNameResolver.resolveName().

 ### Private methods in interfaces
-Java 8 have introduced default method in interfaces.
-Java 9 added ability to add
+Java 8 has introduced default method in interfaces.
+Java 9 added an ability to add
 private method to interfaces.
 So if two default methods use duplicated code,
 you can move that code to private method.